MikeDre/courier-fiverr/README.md

 2.  **Start developing.**

     ```shell
-    cd freshfund/
+    cd courier-fiverr/
     yarn dev
     ```

 3.  **Ready to go!**

-    Microsite should now be running at http://localhost:8000!
+    Site should now be running at http://localhost:8000!

 4.  **Resources for working with Gatsby**